 Applications are accepted through ERAS from July 6 through August 15, 2022 and must include the following:

 - Personal statement (not to exceed 500 words)

 - Three (3) letters of recommendation (one by residency program director)

 Interviews will be conducted August-September 2022.
 Candidates will be notified on a rolling basis for interviews.

 Alice Ewida, Administrative Program Coordinator II

 Benefits & Resources

-Travel and logistical support is provided once per year to the fellow when presenting at a regional or national meeting.
+Fellows attend both the AAP Section on Hospital Medicine First-Year Fellow's Conference and Senior Fellow's Conference.
+Additionally, travel and logistical support are provided once per year to each fellow when presenting at a regional or national meeting.

-- Free access to Cleveland Clinic Fitness Facilities (state-of-the art cardio and weight machines, Olympic sized swimming pool, basketball courts, fitness classes)
+- Free access to Cleveland Clinic fitness facilities (state-of-the art cardio and weight machines, Olympic sized swimming pool, basketball courts and fitness classes).